-Well, when we arrive at our Gospel lesson for today we remember that Jesus had just spoken to a different rich young man.
+Looking at Mark 10:23-31, we remember that Jesus had just spoken to a rich young man.
 He had come to Jesus expecting some good advice from a wise teacher.
 However, Jesus tells him to sell everything he has and give it to the poor - demanding something beyond his ability to highlight his sinful condition and need, not for more wealth or possessions, but for a Savior.

-In our Gospel lesson, Jesus now turns to His disciples.
+In our text, Jesus now turns to His disciples.
 He says, "How difficult it will be for those who have wealth to enter the Kingdom of God!"
-Mark tells us that the disciples were amazed by this - they were actually overwhelmed.
+Mark tells us that the disciples were amazed by this - they were overwhelmed.
 Why?
-Because they thought that having great wealth would be a blessing and privilege from God!
+Because they thought that riches were a blessing from God!
 Just like many people today, the disciples and the Jewish people of the time believed in a type of prosperity Gospel - that riches and possessions and wealth was a sign of God's favor.
 To the Jewish mind in Jesus' time, it was inconceivable that riches could actually be a barrier to the kingdom of God!
 Today, we need to be careful lest we believe that any type of economic prosperity to be a certain sign of God's favor or election.

 Instead, we need to hear Jesus' words and hear them carefully.
 Wealth, and certainly not wealth that is earned in a God pleasing way, is not sinful, but it can be a serious handicap or danger.
-And this is not just the wealth of the super rich - the wealth of the person who is able to build their own spacecraft.
-Most of us know that according to historical standards around the world, even the poorest of Americans today could be considered as having wealth.
+And this is not just the wealth of the super rich.
+Most of us know that according to historical standards around the world, even poor in America today could be considered as having wealth.
 And after the disciples were amazed by Jesus' first saying, He broadens it out to include everyone by saying, "Children, how difficult it is to enter the Kingdom of God!"
 But Jesus does go on to say that it is easier for a camel, (the largest animal in Palestine) to go through the eye of the needle (that is, the smallest of openings) than for a rich man to enter the kingdom of God.

 So, what are the disadvantages or dangers of wealth and prosperity?
 Well, for one thing, they can destroy our morals and values.
 It has been said that the wealthy are tempted to know the price of everything and the value of nothing.
-This means that we can become so attached to the stuff of this world that we loose focus on the things that count the most - primarily our relationship with God and family and friends and everyone who is considered our neighbor.
+This means that we can become so attached to the stuff of this world that we loose focus on the things that count the most - primarily our relationship with God and our neighbors.

-Loosing this focus on God and those around us, along with a belief that wealth is a sign of God's favor, also puts our souls in danger - as we risk loosing the one thing required for entering the kingdom of God - a helpless, dependent faith in Christ as our Savior!
-How often do we see even children, who have just a little bit of money in their pocket, believe that they don't need anyone.
-Clinging to a handful of coins they'll say, "I'll go buy this pack of bubble gum all by myself.
-Then I'll pay for college."
+Loosing this focus on God and those around us, along with a belief that wealth is a sign of God's favor, also puts our souls in danger - as we risk losing the one thing required for entering the kingdom of God - a helpless, dependent faith in Christ as our Savior!
+How often do we see even children, who have just a little bit of money in their pocket, think they don't need anyone anymore.
+Clinging to a handful of coins they'll say, "I'll go buy this pack of bubble gum all by myself."